 All that’s left is to pick the design for your new card.
 Here are the designs you can choose from.

 💡 Tip: If your application goes to “Pending” status it doesn’t mean Declined.
-Usually, more information may be needed.
+More information may be needed.

 One of the worst things about this card is that there is a fee to increase your credit limit.
-I mean, they are going to charge you, to give you more money to spend, I believe it is absolutely the worst policy a company could have.
+Charging you a fee to give you more money to spend is a questionable policy.

 After your account has been open for at least one year, a fee of 20% of the amount of any increase in your credit limit may be charged to your account as a credit limit increase fee.